 The museum is impressively equipped and the labelling is excellent, achieving a great balance between interesting artefacts and not-so-pleasant freakery.

 The highlight of the evening was a quick course in different techniques of sewing up wounds.
-We probably didn’t take it quite as seriously as we should have done, but the artificial, leathery arms were just to inviting for silly jokes.
+We probably didn’t take it quite as seriously as we should have done (with a beer in hand), but the artificial, leathery arms were just began us to be silly.

 It was a fun night out.